rdtclark/daily-pager/README.md

 6. The temporary PDF and preview image are uploaded to Amazon S3 (temp files also deleted)
 7. Journal object is set to processing: false and saved

-This process takes about 4.5 seconds, and currently results in
+This process takes around 5.5 seconds.

 ```ruby
 class GenerateJournal